-What to do if a bearded dragon gets sick?
+Learn what the common Bearded Dragon health identifiers are.
+This way you will have a better understanding if your bearded dragon gets sick.
 With more common pets like dogs and cats, you probably know how to spot the signs such as lethargy and poor appetite.
 But, how do you even know if a beardie is sick?
 By nature, they move slowly and are not as energetic as dogs.

 From the Start Take Precautions

 However, the first step owners should bear in mind is to buy a healthy beardie from the beginning.
 This is half the battle won.
 If you buy a sickly bearded dragon then many potential health issues and very high vet bills are possible.

 When choosing your bearded dragon, use the health identifiers listed here as a guide to make sure he has no injuries and is healthy.
 Normally, a healthy beardie is alert with his head up.
 He takes notice of you the moment you approach him.
 So watch how the beardie behaves – is he alert, active, and perky?

 However, keep in mind that he may have already been active and is now in a rest mode.
 Observe his limbs, nails, tail, and toes.
 Are they all intact?
 Look for any puss or fluid around the bearded dragon’s mouth.
 Ensure that his eyes do not seem droopy and that his mouth and jaw are not swollen.

 If you checked most or all, then you picked one you just can’t live without.

 Pointers To Help with Health Issues